zephyrproject-rtos/zscilib/samples/benchmarking/README.rst

 It can be used to determine the effect different compiler or device settings have on code execution on the same or different platforms.

+Accuracy
+********

+When running the benchmarking sample app on an actual ARM Cortex-M3 or M4 core with the **DWT** peripheral block present, you will get reasonably accurate benchmark data.

+Using ``qemu_cortex_m3`` or non M3/M4 hardware, the high-precision kernel clock is used to track execution time, so the benchmark data is approximate and not comparable across devices.

 Requirements
 ************